Frame a Hypothesis

 will BE FASTER DOING THEIR WORK

-because THEY CAN FOCUS ON HER OWN TASKS ONLY.
+because THEY CAN FOCUS ON THEIR OWN TASKS ONLY.

 if we SIMPLIFY OUR REGISTRATION FLOW